awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list-v2-function-name-changes-and-new-functions.md

 # Geospatial Function Name Changes and New Functions in Athena engine version 2<a name="geospatial-functions-list-v2-function-name-changes-and-new-functions"></a>

 This section lists changes in geospatial function names and geospatial functions that are new in Athena engine version 2\.
 Currently, Athena engine version 2 is supported in the US East \(N\.
 Virginia\), US East \(Ohio\), and US West \(Oregon\) Regions\.

+For information about other changes in Athena engine version 2, see [Athena engine version 2](engine-versions-reference.md#engine-versions-reference-0002)\.

-For information about Athena engine versions, see [Athena Engine Versioning](engine-versions.md)\.
+For information about Athena engine versioning, see [Athena Engine Versioning](engine-versions.md)\.

 ## Geospatial Function Name Changes in Athena engine version 2<a name="geospatial-functions-list-v2-function-name-changes"></a>